“Yes, new voices are rising”

 Be one of the first to vote

-Lebanon's political system, designed to balance power among its Christian, Sunni, and Shia communities, has struggled to deliver effective governance amid economic collapse, corruption, and sectarian tensions.
-Elections are meant to refresh parliament and enable reform, but structural obstacles—including gerrymandering, weak institutions, and entrenched political families—have historically limited meaningful change.
-The 2026 electoral cycle represents a critical test of whether voters can break the cycle of stagnation or whether Lebanon's deep divisions will perpetuate gridlock.
+Lebanon's political system, designed to balance power among Christian, Sunni, and Shia communities, has struggled to deliver effective governance amid economic collapse, corruption, and sectarian tensions.
+Elections are meant to refresh parliament and enable reform, but structural obstacles—including gerrymandered districts and entrenched party networks—often limit meaningful change.
+The 2026 electoral cycle represents a critical test of whether voters can break the cycle of clientelism and demand accountability from their leaders.